nelsonjchen/gargantuan-takeout-rocket/README.md

 If you've setup your own Cloudflare Workers proxy, set the `GTR Proxy Base URL` to yours.
 The default URL in the field is the public instance.

+### Ensure you've disabled "Ask where to save each file before downloading" in your browser

+If you don't do this, you'll get annoying popups for each file you download.
+Of course you can revert this setting after you're done with the backup.

 ### Setup Calendar or To-do app

 On your planner application of choice, remind yourself every 2 months (or whatever interval you want) to perform a backup using this.
 I have Todoist setup to remind me every 2 months.